bangconghuynh/qsym2/README.md

 [[_TOC_]]

+## Help and support

+Developmental and programming issues with the crate `qsym2` can be reported on [GitLab](https://gitlab.com/bangconghuynh/qsym2).
+For scientific enquiries such as how to run the program QSym² for a particular quantum-chemical calculation or how to interpret the results of QSym², please join the dedicated [Slack](https://qsym2.slack.com) workspace using this [invite link](https://join.slack.com/t/qsym2/shared_invite/zt-24thj1y1x-JqvLtEA1xfQ9AylNRCDH9w).

 ## Installation from source

 The following instructions for installing QSym² from source are specific to Debian/Ubuntu operating systems.
 On Microsoft Windows platforms, Windows Subsystem for Linux is recommended.